-In other words, when installing a box, you need to do a fill calculation, and the box should have enough capacity based on that calculation.
+In other words, when installing a box, you need to do a fill calculation.
+Obviously, the box should have enough capacity based on that calculation.

 Box Fill Volume

 The first step is to find the box fill volume.
-For new construction, and new installations, you will most likely find the blue Carlon PVC boxes.
+You will most likely find the blue Carlon PVC boxes for new construction and new installations.
 These boxes have the volume printed on them.
-For example, the Carlon 2 gang box in the photo below has 32 cubic inches of capacity and that is printed on the nail flap.
-You will also need to account for any rings, or extenders installed on the box.
+For example, the Carlon 2 gang box in the photo below has 32 cubic inches of capacity printed on the nail flap.
+You will also need to account for any rings or extenders installed on the box.
 These also generally have the volume printed on them.

 This is a lot easier than it sounds.
-There are a few rules to know.
+But first, there are a few rules to know.

-- You need to count the number of conductors (number of wires).
-Each current carrying conductor counts as one allowance.
-Four 14-2 cables have 8 current-carrying conductors, so that would count as 8 allowances.
+You need to count the number of conductors (number of wires).
+Each current-carrying conductor counts as one allowance.
+For example, four 14-2 cables have eight current-carrying conductors, which would count as eight allowances.

-- Before 2020, all of the equipment ground conductors in a box counted as a single conductor, so a single allowance.
+Before 2020, all of the equipment ground conductors in a box counted as a single conductor, so a single allowance.
 After 2020, up to four ground wires count as a single conductor, and then every ground wire after that counts as 1/4 an allowance.
-In our four 14-2 cable examples, there will be four ground wires, so that counts as one conductor and allowance.
+In our four 14-2 cable examples, there will be four ground wires, which count as one conductor and allowance.

-- You need to know the conductor size, or ampacity of the conductor.
+You need to know the conductor size or ampacity of the conductor.
 This is easy with the color coding of cables today.
-White is 15, yellow is 20, Orange is 30.
+White is 15; yellow is 20, and Orange is 30.

 - If you have different size ground wires, you use the largest size in your calculations.

-- Each loop of wire that is more than twice the the minimum length (6 inches) must be counted as two allowances.
-This is not common and measuring the exact length would definitely be outside the scope of a home inspection.
+- Each loop of wire that is more than twice the minimum length (6 inches) must be counted as two allowances.
+However, this is not common, and measuring the exact length would be outside a home inspection’s scope.

 You’ve been keeping up, right?
 We have 14 allowances in our example.
 All we need to do is multiply the number of allowances by the number in the NEC Table below.
 Size 14 wires get multiplied by 2 for a total of 28.
-If you remember, this box has 32 cubic inch capacity so we are within the code requirement here.
+If you remember, this box has a 32 cubic-inch capacity, so we are within the code requirement here.

 Part Number Hint

 The Carlon boxes have the maximum fill area in their part numbers.
-For example a B232 box is a 2 gang box with 32 cubic inch of capacity.
-A B112 box is a 1 gang box with 12 cubic inches of capacity.
+For example, a B232 box is a 2-gang box with 32 cubic inches of capacity.
+A B112 box is a one-gang box with 12 cubic inches of capacity.

 Other Defects to Inspect for